Module 16: Compression

 Why Compression Matters at Scale

-• Mobile apps: Models must fit in <10MB for reasonable download sizes and <50MB runtime memory
+• Mobile apps — models must fit under ~10MB for download and ~50MB for runtime memory

-• Edge devices: Raspberry Pi 4 has 4GB RAM total, shared across OS and all applications
+• Edge devices — a Raspberry Pi 4 has 4GB total RAM, shared with the OS and every other process

 Check Your Understanding

-Test yourself with these systems thinking questions.
-They’re designed to build intuition for compression trade-offs you’ll encounter in production.
+Test yourself with these systems-thinking questions.
+They’re built to sharpen the intuition you’ll need every time you compress a model in production.

 Q1: Sparsity Calculation